Digital Delay

 Over time, digital delay technology continued to evolve, with improvements in processing power, algorithms, and user interfaces.
 Today, digital delay is an essential tool in the recording industry, and a wide range of software and hardware delay units are available to suit different recording needs and budgets.
 Digital delay is used in a wide range of musical genres, from rock and pop to electronic music, and is often used creatively to add depth, space, and movement to recordings.

-The MXR Model 113 Digital Delay is a self-contained audio delay line which utilizes sophisticated technology to achieve a new standard of professional quality.
+The MXR Model 113 Digital Delay is a self-contained audio delay line which utilises sophisticated technology to achieve a new standard of professional quality.
 The culmination of an intensive design program, the MXR Model 113 Digital Delay is unparalleled in versatility, ease of operation, and creative application.

-The DeltaLab DL-4 TIME LINE is a studio quality special effects processor designed for the professional musician to use in live performances.
+The DeltaLab DL-4 TIMELINE is a studio quality special effects processor designed for the professional musician to use in live performances.
 The DeltaLab DL-4 is a derivative of their highly successful DL-2 ACOUSTICOMPUTER which brings total performance to the performing musician previously attainable in very expensive delay lines.

 The AMS DMX 15-80S is a true stereo microprocessor controlled digital delay line.
 Originally designed to meet specifications laid down by the British Broadcasting Corporation for equipment to be supplied to them, it offers two completely independently delayed channels with precisely controlled delay times.